 The eMite product set provides a service intelligence platform which combines analytics, correlations, capacity, performance, availability and SLA management in a single out of the box solution.
-The eMite software can aggregate from any data source, provide multiple service modules for both business and IT and deliver it all via a fantastic end user driven presentation layer.
+The eMite software can aggregate from any data source, provide multiple service modules for both business and IT and deliver it all via a flexible end user driven presentation layer.
 Service Intelligence is an evolutionary step forward from Business Service Management and leverages the investments in existing platforms such as Microsoft SCOM, IBM Tivoli, HP SM7, HP BAC and BMC Remedy.
 It also offers a wide range of eMite agents that onboard metrics directly from applications, infrastructure, log files, spreadsheets in addition to many other mature monitoring solutions. eMite's analytics capabilities are implemented using a metric correlation engine and the standard eMite cube, and are designed to answer common operational, performance and planning questions.

 The acquisition of eMite provides Prophecy with a coherent bolt-on opportunity that will immediately deepen our data management and analytics domain presence.
 There are exciting revenue and marketing synergies by leveraging SNARE's existing relationships with enterprise and mid-market clients to cross sell the eMite solution.
-The combined revenue and profit projections for 2016 push our growth along at a rapid rate to further capitalise on excellent growth achieved in this year.

 Enterprise Management Associates (EMA) views eMite as being among the leading providers in Advanced Operational Analytics.
 EMA believes that within one to three years eMite will emerge from being a relative unknown within the USA and European markets to a highly visible catalyst in the evolution of BSM impact technologies. eMite was ranked by Gartner among the TOP 2 PRODUCTS in its evaluation of tools covering Critical Capabilities for Infrastructure & Operations Business Value Dashboards (IOBVD).
-That is a fantastic achievement for the eMite product.
-In late 2014, the CIO Review Magazine selected eMite in the top most promising technology companies in the USA for 2014.
+In late 2014, the CIO Review Magazine selected eMite among the most promising technology companies in the USA for 2014.
 That followed the selection of eMite as the "Company of the Month" in July 2014.